-SHW375.2 The exhibitor must lead on the horse's left side holding the lead shank in the right hand near the halter with the tail of the lead loosely coiled in the left hand unless requested by the judge to show the horse's teeth.
-It is preferable that the exhibitor's hand not be on the snap or chain portion of the lead continuously.
+SHW375.2 The exhibitor must lead on the horse's left side holding the lead shank in the right hand near the halter with the tail of the lead loosely coiled in the left hand.
+The exhibitor's hand shall not be on the chain portion of the lead.
 The excess lead should never be tightly coiled, rolled or folded.
 When leading, the exhibitor should be positioned between the eye and the mid-point of the horse's neck, referred to as the leading position.